awsdocs/amazon-s3-userguide/doc_source/WebsiteAccessPermissionsReqd.md

 You can use a bucket policy to grant public read permission to your objects\.
 However, the bucket policy applies only to objects that are owned by the bucket owner\.
 If your bucket contains objects that aren't owned by the bucket owner, the bucket owner should use the object access control list \(ACL\) to grant public READ permission on those objects\.

 To make an object publicly readable using an ACL, grant READ permission to the `AllUsers` group, as shown in the following grant element\.
 Add this grant element to the object ACL\.
-For information about managing ACLs, see [Managing access with ACLs](acl-overview.md)\.
+For information about managing ACLs, see [Access control list \(ACL\) overview](acl-overview.md)\.

 ```
 1. <Grant>